 To get started you’ll want to pick up two or three sets of light cotton linen sheets for warmer weather.
 However for colder conditions like the winter, it’s always best to go with one or two sets of flannel sheets.

 Let’s talk about color because with so many deigns, patterns, and color schemes it can be a bit disorienting trying to pick one out.
 Not to mention, having all white sheets alone are incredibly boring and dull, always avoid them.
 So take a look at the color combinations we’ve outlined below and finding something that matches what you’re looking for.

 Now that you’ve got an idea of what color pattern you’re aiming for, let’s start the shopping process of buying some new men’s bedding.
 For starters avoid places like Bed Bath and Beyond, and go to department stores instead.
-If possible locate a specialty bedding shop in your area.
-But if you’re looking for perhaps the best choice out of them all, go to Restoration Hardware.
+If possible, locate a specialty bedding shop in your area.
+If you’re shopping online, have a look at OneKingsLane.com.
 You can’t go wrong shopping for new bedding there.

 However you simply can’t do that, instead the price would be much, much higher.
 In the end the industry rewrote their voluntary standard, keyword voluntary, to say the thread count should be based on threads and not the individual strands within a thread.
 None of it really matters if you aren’t swayed by it, instead just follow these guidelines.
 For crisp feeling sheets, you’ll want to be in the 200 to 300 thread count range, look for percale weave.
 Now if you prefer a softer sheet that feels more like silk, grab some sateen (not satin) weave sheets, they are often found in the 500 to 600 range.